azasypkin/kbn-i18n/README.md

 $ yarn start ../master/kibana/ # path to kibana source root or any folder within it.
 ```

-In console you should see something like this:
+In console you should see something similar to the screenshot below.
+Strings in green were accepted and strings in red
+were ignored.

 ![alt text](https://raw.githubusercontent.com/azasypkin/kbn-i18n/master/screenshots/output.png)